Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

 #Part 1: Introduction to Software Engineering

-##Explain what software engineering is and discuss its importance in the technology industry.
+## 1.Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the organized process of designing, developing, testing, and maintaining software to ensure it meets specific needs and is of high quality.
 Importance in the Technology Industry:
  Quality & Reliability: Ensures dependable software and minimizes errors.